impress-org/givewp-website-licensing-server/readme.md

 Master: [![CircleCI](https://circleci.com/gh/impress-org/givewp-website-licensing-server/tree/master.svg?style=svg)](https://circleci.com/gh/impress-org/givewp-website-licensing-server/tree/master)

 ## Description
-The main responsibility of this app to is to reduce license verification loads from GiveWP.
-Sometimes we face 503 errors on this site because of large number of request to the edd-sl-api license endpoint.
+The main responsibility of this app is to reduce license verification loads from GiveWP.
+Sometimes we face 503 errors on this site because of the large number of request to the `edd-sl-api` license endpoint.
-`edd-sl-api` uses for following jobs:
+`edd-sl-api` uses for the following jobs:
 - License validation
 - License activation
 - License deactivation
 - Subscription validation
 - Get add-on information

 Note: Note: This app will act as a proxy which will handle license validation on behalf of GiveWP.
-Pagely setup a custom redirection rule which will redirect all request on https://givewp.com/edd-sl-api to `https://licensing.givewp.com/` except if request will come from `https://licensing.givewp.com/edd-al-api`
+Pagely setup a custom redirection rule which will redirect all request on https://givewp.com/edd-sl-api to `https://licensing.givewp.com/` except if a request will come from `https://licensing.givewp.com/edd-al-api`

 live site url: https://licensing.givewp.com/
 <br>staging site url: https://staging.licensing.givewp.com/